You don’t need to be a seasoned pro to produce a delightful display

 Nandina ‘Obsessed’ – Sacred Bamboo

-A care guide of ‘just plant it and leave it’ is music to the ears of any low maintenance gardener, making this impressive sacred bamboo a wonderful option.
+‘Just plant it and leave it’ is music to the ears of any low maintenance gardener.
+So, this impressive sacred bamboo is a wonderful option for just that!

 Guaranteed to bring dazzling colour to borders, patio pots, and just about anywhere it is planted, this evergreen plant is invaluable throughout the winter months as it brings life to otherwise slowing gardens.